- ½ mug of rolled oats

 - A good splash of milk (any kind)

-- A handful of nuts or seeds, chopped if needed and toasted
+- A handful of chopped nuts or seeds, toasted

 2. While the oats simmer, finely grate the apple (no need to peel it) with the sort of grater you'd use for Parmesan – grate the apple right into the pan if you can take the heat, or grate it into a bowl and then stir it through the simmering oats.
 Compost the apple core and stem.